plone/training/chapter05.rst

     $ bin/buildout
     $ bin/instance fg

 Now the code is importable from within Plone and everything got registered via ZCML.
-But Plone is not configured to use this.
-For this, you have to install the Extension in your Plone Site.
+But your Plone-site has not yet been told to use this.
+For this, you have to install the addons in your Plone Site.

-In your browser, go the Plone control panel, and open the Products Panel.
+In your browser, go the control panel ``@@plone_control_panel``, and open the ``Addons`` Panel.
 You will see that you can install all 4 packages there.

 Install them now.

 This is what happens now: The GenericSetup profile of the product gets loaded.
-This does things like configuring new actions, registering new content types or creating some content/configuration objects in your Plone site.
+This does things like

+* configuring new actions,
+* registering new content types or
+* creating some content/configuration objects in your Plone site.

+Let' have a look at what we just installed.

 PloneFormGen (Philip)
 ---------------------